 Pineta di Ponente - The large pinewood park, just two blocks from the beach, is a good place for walking and escaping the sun.

-Piazza Shelley - One of the town squares is named for the poet Shelley who drowned nearby off the coast in 1822.
+Piazza Shelley - One of the town squares is named for English Romantic poet Percy Bysshe Shelley.
+It's a pretty green space with benches and a bust of Shelley, who drowned off the coast near Viareggio in 1922.

 Museo Cittadella del Carnevale - The Carnival Citadel Museum has an exhibition of floats, masks, carnival postcards, and other memorabilia related to carnevale.
-It's currently open Saturday and Sunday afternoons and admission is free.
+Check the museum website, as opening hours change depending on the season.

 Viareggio is on Italy's west coast in the area of Tuscany known as the Versilia Coast.

 It's about 20 kilometers north of Pisa and 30 kilometers west of Lucca.

 Many hotels are found near the beach and some have rooms with sea views or private beaches.
 Villa Tina was one of the first Liberty style buildings in Viareggio and the 3-star hotel still has period furniture and decor.
 Grand Hotel Principe del Piemonte, dating from 1922, is one of the historic hotels and is reminiscent of Viareggio's heyday.
 Il Principino, on the seafront across the street, was Viareggio's first beach resort built in 1938.
 See more top-rated Viareggio hotels.

 There's a small fishing port in Viareggio and you can expect good seafood made with fresh fish at most restaurants, especially those near the port area.